 The entire site falls into Flood Zone 2 whilst a small part of the land adjacent to the river is in Flood Zone 3a.
+The site is also over 1 hectare in size.
 Therefore a flood risk assessment is required for this site and appropriate mitigation measures must be provided as part of the development.
+The site may also be subject to possible contamination.